academic-moodle-cooperation/moodle-tiny_styles/README.md

 - Up/Down buttons
 - Delete button
+- Styles dropdown menu
 - Icon selection (category)
-- Styles dropdown menu
-- View details
+- View style preview
+- Visible / Hidden

+- *all admin pages need to be changed to admin settings context*

 ~~**To be implemented:**~~